rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 There are multiple ways to integrate RIF Relay into a system.
 These will be detailed down below.

-Additionally, it's important to note that not _all_ of the Relay components are needed for a successful integration, as explained in the following section.
+Additionally, it's important to note that not _all_ of the RIF Relay components are needed for a successful integration, as explained in the following section.

 ## Requirements